DaKuY/Rails_Web_App_and_Wikis/README.md

 http://guides.rubyonrails.org/getting_started.html

-left off at >> 5.11 Updating Posts
+left off at >> 5.12 Using partials to clean up duplication in views